 Our approach is specifically interfaith and interracial, and we will raise leaders from our kids who will move their nations beyond the narrow village concept that whoever is different —White, Asian, African— is a danger to them.
 The Haitians and Africans who saved us will forever serve as role models for our children.

-We came to Haiti in peace, yet for the very ignorant, living in darkness, this was incomprehensible.
-Doris and everyone in our organization are committed to providing the light for our children around the world to push away this vast darkness.
+We came to Haiti in peace, yet for the very ignorant, living in darkness, this was incomprehensible. everyone in our organization are committed to providing the light for our children around the world to push away this vast darkness.

 We will return soon to our project in Haiti, and we call on people of goodwill around the world to walk with us.